LekmaDev/Brawl-Stars-Server-V37/README.md

 To connect to your server, a **patched client** is required.
 Download this [base APK](https://mega.nz/file/TbhCkCpL#tivStkGS_gAIZlGiQXl7CtPwgI1DCSLO7y_E6lfsGxQ) and change the IP in `libmg.config.so`.

 ⚠️ This client is unstable and might crash sometimes.
 It is not recommended to use it for a production environment.

+### Lobby
+- Quests (visual)
+- Gameroom (by vanya_dev, They are disabled on the server because the client crashes)
+- Club (Beta)
+- Full OwnHomeDataMessage
+- Notification
+- Logic Box (didn't check)
+- Crediting trophies at the entrance

 ### Battles
 We've enabled offline battles so you can directly press "PLAY" to start a match.
 ![ScreenShot](https://cdn.discordapp.com/attachments/704364452891590778/885473792208543774/Screenshot_20210909-133614_BS_v36.jpg)